 The system will report when the data load is complete and will indicate how many records were loaded.
-Press enter to continue.

 '''

 Data load finished.
 Records loaded: 151.
 Records updated: 0.

 Renaming file.
 Press return to continue...

 '''

 Find the newly loaded data in the INAPPEN screen.